picketbox/picketbox-quickstarts/database-authentication/README.md

 		<url-pattern>/*</url-pattern>
 	</filter-mapping>

-And a simple filter to propagate the JPA EntityManager and make it available to PicketBox
+And a simple filter to configure the JPA EntityManager and JTA Transactions and make it available to PicketBox

 	<filter>
-		<filter-name>EntityManager Propagation Filter</filter-name>
+		<filter-name>JTA Transaction Manager Filter</filter-name>
-		<filter-class>org.picketbox.quickstarts.filter.EntityManagerPropagationFilter</filter-class>
+		<filter-class>org.picketbox.quickstarts.filter.JTATransactionManagerFilter</filter-class>
 	</filter>

 The filter above is not required by PicketBox.
 Usually you would use some framework that already provide such capabilities.

 All the PicketBox configuration is done with *org.picketbox.quickstarts.configuration.CustomConfigurationPovider*.
 Like which resources should be protected, how they should be protected, etc.

 Persistence Configuration